 B. Adding the Adult Child to Legal Title

-A parent may wish to deal with the transfer of real property while they are still alive, and one way of doing so is to simply add the child to legal title to the property as a registered, legal owner.
+A parent may wish to deal with the transfer of real property while they are still alive, and one way of doing so is to add the child to legal title to the property as a registered, legal owner.
 Most commonly, the parent and child are registered as joint tenants to the property, meaning that they all have an equal ownership share in the property, regardless of whether the child has made any financial contributions to the property.
 As mentioned above, joint tenancy also grants a right of survivorship– when one joint tenant dies, the property is automatically transferred into the remaining joint tenant’s names.

 C. Preparing a Deed of Gift